MKFirmware/MarlinKimbra4due/README.md

 ### THIS IS A BETA VERSION

 ### New features are:
-* Steprates up to 320.000 steps/s (top for 1/128 stepper driver)
+* Steprates up to 50.000 steps/s

 ### known issues:
-  * External DAC (ALLIAGTOR BOARD) is not well written
   * Watchdog doesn't work, don't activate it
   * Now only 1 extruder
+  * Servo not tested
-  *
+  * EEprom not tested

 ---
 # MarlinKimbra4due 3D Printer Firmware